dominikbucher/e-route/README.md

 ![Version](https://img.shields.io/badge/version-v0.0.1-red.svg)

-A fast routing system (using algorithms such as Djikstra, A*, Bellman-Ford, etc.) in Rust.
+A routing system (using algorithms such as Djikstra, A*, Bellman-Ford, etc.) in Rust.
 It supports loading from OSM data, or from a SQL database (at the moment, Postgres).
 The application was primarily created to have a flexible routing algorithm for electric vehicles (where distance and duration are equally important as energy use).
 If we want to compute the energy requirements along a certain route, its edge weights can become negative, which prevents the use of many graph routing algorithms such as Djikstra.

 The Bellman-Ford algorithm was thus originally used for route computation within this application.
 In the meantime, other routing algorithms have been implemented and it's up to the user to choose an appropriate one.

-This `v0.0.1` is not thought to be used in any production environment.
-It changed a lot from the initial version and is completely untested at the moment.
+This `v0.0.1` is not thought to be used in a production environment (obviously?)!
+It changed a lot from the initial version and is basically untested at the moment.
+Also, reachability and route requests take quite some time on large graphs (it uses Bellman-Ford by default...)!

 # Installation and Usage